KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-desktop/add-coin-to-atomicdex-desktop.md

 Here is an [actual example](https://github.com/KomodoPlatform/atomicDEX-Desktop/pull/1504) of the files that need to be modified:
 1) Add information to [0.x.x-coins.json](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/assets/config/0.5.4-coins.json).
 Note: This filename changes depending on the current version of the Desktop app.
-2) Add [pair endpoint entries](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/atomic_defi_design/Dex/Constants/General.qml#L487) (optional) if available.
+2) Add [TradingView IDs](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/atomic_defi_design/Dex/Constants/General.qml#L487) (optional) if available.
 This is used to show price graphs.
 3) Add an entry to the [Style.qml file](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/atomic_defi_design/Dex/Constants/Style.qml#L278), to define the text color used to display the coin name.
 Be sure to check that this color works well and is readable within both lite and dark themes.
 4) Add a coin icon to the [atomic_defi_design/assets/images/](https://github.com/KomodoPlatform/atomicDEX-Desktop/tree/dev/atomic_defi_design/assets/images/coins) folder.
 This should be in PNG format, optimised for filesize (less than 500kb), and at least 128 x 128 pixels in size.
 5) Add a reference to the icon image file into [qml.qrc](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/atomic_defi_design/qml.qrc#L162)